Marketing that Learns

-Select the campaign you would like to view from the list.
+2. As the DSP displays all of the advertiser's campaigns, click on the Campaign you would like to view from the list.

-With the campaign open, click the caret next to Manage Campaign (atop the page), and then click Campaign Analytics.
+3. With the campaign open, click the caret next to Manage Campaign (atop the page) > Campaign Analytics.
 The Report Builder appears.
 From this report, you can access all other Insights reports.

-2. Click the caret next to Report Builder, and select Models > Marketing That Learns from the drop-down menu.
+4. Click the caret next to Report Builder and select Models > Marketing That Learns from the dropdown.

-Click the Date Range to view the date selector pop-up.
-Click two dates in the pop up, which form the starting and end dates for the charts.
+Click on the Date Range to view the date selector pop-up.
+Select two dates in the pop-up, which form the starting and end dates for the charts.